 Where we need your information to do what we’ve promised

-Our main use of your information is where it’s necessary to supply you with our products and services.
+Our main use of your information is where it’s necessary to supply you with our products and services, or where it's necessary as part of the management of our Membership programme.

 For example, we’d need your name, address and payment details when you join as a Member so we can: